 Nature Reserves – From start to finish the route passes through internationally important wetland including – R.S.P.B.
 Berney Marshes and Breydon Water, Mid Yare National Nature Reserve, Wheatfen Nature Reserve, Church Marsh Surlingham.

-Great Yarmouth – No more than a sandbank at the mouth of the Great Estuary in 7th C. The town grew up around the church that Herbert Losingia founded, as a cell of Norwich’s Cathedral Priory in 1101.
-Great Yarmouth has a railway station and a bus route to Burgh Castle.
-There are moorings at the yacht station.
-A good place from which to make a day pilgrimage to: i) Burgh Castle to honour St. Fursey; or ii) Reedham, to honour St. Felix.
+Great Yarmouth – Once no more than a sandbank at the mouth of the Great Estuary, port and town grew up around the Minster Church .
+The Minster was founded as a cell of Norwich’s Cathedral Priory in 1101.
+Great Yarmouth has a railway station, moorings for visiting pleasure boats.
+It is a good place from which to make day pilgrimages to Burgh Castle in honour St. Fursey and Reedham, in honour St. Felix.

 Berney Arms ( sadly, no longer a pub!) is at the half-way point between Great Yarmouth and Reedham.
 It boasts a wind pump, a request stop railway station and visitor moorings.
 Berney Arms is the central point of the Berney Marshes Nature Reserve.

 Burgh Castle, on the opposite shore of Breydon Water, is the traditional site of St. Fursey’s 7th Century monastery.
 A church hub in the 8th Century, the church was transferred to a position outside the walls in the 11th Century to make way for a Norman castle.
 The round towered St. Peter and St. Paul’s Church, Burgh Castle remains in use today.
 Burgh Castle is served by a bus route to and from Great Yarmouth.